macareno/ansible-centos/README.md

 ansible-centos
 ==============

-I'm learning to use Ansible and I want to automate the deployment of a NAS server with Centos 6.x
+I'm learning to use Ansible and I want to automate the deployment of several applications on centos with Plesk Panel.